looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 ### What backend should I use?

 Here we list the reasons and tradeoffs of each deployment approach in an effort to scope the right backend deployment approach based on individual preferences and existing setups.
+The backend setup will default for a Cloud Run installation.

 **Regardless of Backend**:
 * Any Looker database connection can be used for fetching the actual data returned from the natural language query url